New Windows that Completely Change the Look of Your Home

 The main difference between new and replacement windows is the way in which the window is installed.

 - New windows use a nail fin frame which can be nailed directly into exposed wood studs

 - Replacement windows are installed with a flush fin (or Z Bar), used mostly in stucco or brick exteriors, homes with siding, or a block frame

 These are typically installed when you want to change the shape or size of your home’s window opening, essentially putting in a totally new window, which includes the frame.
 If you plan on getting new windows, make sure your home’s structure can support the change.
 It usually involves hiring a professional to do the carpentry, nstallation and check the load bearing structures, as it is a complex job.
 New windows can completely change the look and feel of your home, by revitalizing not just the outside but the inside as well.

 Replacement windows are a bit simpler.
 Installing replacement windows entails removing old windows and putting in new ones in it's place.
 Your replacement windows are custom made to fit the exact size of that existing opening.

 Window Sash and Frame Materials

 After you determine if you need new or replacement windows, you should now think about the materials the windows are made of.
 Some of the most popular materials for windows you find today are fiberglass, wood and vinyl.

 FIBERGLASS – It is a versatile material used also in the automotive, construction and furniture industries.
-Fiberglass windows are easy to maintain and offer a better insulation than vinyl or even wood.
+Fiberglass windows are easy to maintain and offer the best insulation properties.